Lens rigidity for manifolds with hyperbolic trapped set: Introduction

-Theorem \ref{Th0} and \ref{Th0bis} follow from these results: negatively curved metrics satisfy the assumptions of both theorems since these have Axiom A flows and no conjugate points, by results of \cite{Eb}.
-Hyperbolicity of $K$ is a stable condition by small perturbations of the metric, and there is structural stability of hyperbolic sets for flows (see \cite[Chap.
-18.2]{KaHa} and \cite{Ro}), which justifies the study of infinitesimal rigidity in that class of metrics.
+Theorem \ref{Th0} and \ref{Th0bis} follow from these results: negatively curved metrics satisfy the assumptions of both theorems since these have no conjugate points.
+Hyperbolicity of $K$ is a stable condition by small perturbations of the metric, and there is structural stability of hyperbolic sets for flows (see \cite[Chapter 18.2]{KaHa} and \cite{Ro}), which justifies the study of infinitesimal rigidity in that class of metrics.
 Other natural examples of such manifolds are strictly convex subset of closed manifold with Anosov geodesic flows.